 Abi, Pat, and Tim are identical in several ways: all have the same job, live in the same place, and all are equally comfortable with mathematics and with the technology they regularly use.
 Their differences are strictly derived from the gender research on five facets: their Motivations to use software, Information Processing Styles, Computer Self-Efficacy, Attitudes toward Risk, and style of Learning new technologies.
 Tim's facet values are those most frequently seen in men, Abi's facet values are those frequently seen in women that are the most different from Tim's, and Pat's facet values add coverage of a large fraction of people different from both Abi and Tim.

-Abi represents a fraction of women users with backgrounds similar to theirs.
-For data on women (and men) similar to and different from Abi, see the Footnotes.
+Abi represents a fraction of people with backgrounds similar to theirs.
+For gender data on people similar to and different from Abi, see the Footnotes.

 Note: All gray-background portions are fundamental to Abi.
 In contrast, the white-background portions can be customized to match your software's target audience.

 Abi has always liked music.
 On their way to work in the mornings, Abi listens to music that spans a wide variety of styles.
 But when Abi arrives at work, they turn it off, and begin their day by scanning all their emails first to get an overall picture a before answering any of them.
 (This extra pass takes time but seems worth it.)
 Some nights Abi exercises or stretches, and sometimes Abi likes to play computer puzzle games like Sudoku.
 [Sources: 7, 9, 18, 23, 25, 26, 29, 30, 31, 35, 37]

 Abi is generally comfortable using familiar technology, but they do not get a big kick out of obtaining the latest gadgets or learning how to use them f .
 Abi prefers to stay with the technologies for which they have already mastered the peculiarities [5, 28], because of the following facets: